RTXteam/xDTD_training_pipeline/README.md

 ### DrugBank XML

 You need a DrugBank account to download `drugbank.xml` from [DrugBank Releases](https://go.drugbank.com/releases/latest).
+For Koslicki Lab internal use, you can find it under `/scratch/backup/xDTD_training_pipeline_files`.
 Place the file in the `data/` folder before running the pipeline.

 ---